opensearch-project/documentation-website/_dashboards/quickstart.md

 - Create and share reports.
 - Embed analytics to differentiate your applications.

-The Dashboard tool creates and stores visualizations related to you data.
+The Dashboards tool creates and stores visualizations related to your data.
 The following steps give you a basic overview about using the Dashboard tool:

 1. On the OpenSearch Dashboards **Home** page, choose **Dashboards** .
 A list of pre-loaded Dashboards related to the sample data appears.
 2. From the search toolbar, search for **[Flights] Global Flight Dashboard** and then select it.
 You'll see a pre-loaded dashboard with visuals, including charts, maps, and data tables.